R2Northstar/VerifiedMods/README.md

 ### How to submit a mod for verification

 * Ensure your mod is valid candidate to verification (is client-side required)
-* Respects defined criteria
+* Respects defined criteria:
   * does not embed malicious code
   * follows semantic versioning
   * source code is publicly available (link is on Thunderstore page)
   * is automatically uploaded to Thunderstore
 * Only then can you submit a PR
+  * add mod entry to JSON file for new mods, or add version entry
-  * with checksum
+  * don't forget checksum in any case
   * we'll review your PR ASAP

 To avoid preventing users connecting to your server requiring a mod that's not been verified yet, we recommand you to update your mod following these steps (let's consider that your server requires a mod with version v0.1.0):